git-moss/DrivenByMoss-Documentation/KnownIssues.md

 * Novation SL MkIII: If the keyboard is transposed the pressed notes are off for the light guide.
 * User Parameters cannot be reset
+* If you are wondering where the document settings are: open the right hand pane (which contains the browser as well) and select the pane "Studio I/O" on the bottom.
+Then click the little arrow before the script name to reveal the document settings.
+These settings are stored with every project individually.

 ## Cockos Reaper